 The first thing you’re going to need is a doughnut pan.
 You’ll also want a mixer or a heavy duty whisk.

-Once you have those things you’ll need to gather some flour, baking powder, cinnamon, nutmeg, ginger, vanilla, pumpkin puree, applesauce, almond milk, coconut sugar, and sea salt.
+Once you have those things you’ll need to gather some flour, baking powder, cinnamon, nutmeg, ginger, vanilla, pumpkin puree, applesauce, almond milk, light brown sugar, and finely ground sea salt.

 Combine the dry ingredients, then the wet (instructions are at the bottom of this page), then both, and you’re ready to spoon the pumpkin batter into the doughnut pan and bake up these gorgeous pillow rings of yum.